Here’s what the government expects of you, as a landlord. If it’s all a bit confusing, we are here to help you out.

 Do you need to make any changes to your rental property?

-Fast forward to 2019 and The Healthy Homes Insulation Standard is now stepping up those minimum requirements.
-This means that if your rental did not need new insulation under the 2016 standards, chances are real that your rental property will now need a ceiling insulation ‘top-up’ or new underfloor insulation.
+In 2019, The Healthy Homes Insulation Standard stepped up those minimum requirements.
+If your rental did not need new insulation under the 2016 standards, it would now need a ceiling insulation ‘top-up’ or new underfloor insulation.

-That said, if you’re a landlord who had insulation installed in 2016, you’re probably still fine.
-After all, you would expect insulation to remain in good condition for a good number of years.
-But it speaks for itself it’s a good idea to double-check all is still honky-dory.
+So if you’re a landlord who had insulation installed in 2016, you’re probably still fine as it would remain in a good condition for a few years.

 What are the new Healthy Home Standards?